 An initial study looking at the effects of repeated stimulation over a period of 16 weeks, in nine of these subjects, observed a significant reduction in body fat as measured by whole body DXA scans.

 The average reduction in abdominal fat in the active group was about 8% with the range being between 2 and 14%.
-This was statistically different from the control group and none of the volunteers changed their diets or exercise.

 In the immediate term, providing just one hour of vestibular stimulation was found in six fasted subjects to increase the secretion of the hormones insulin and leptin, while simultaneously decreasing appetite.
 Interestingly, even though these subjects fasted, this response would typically be observed after eating a meal.